Bismo-Bot/Queuer/Doc.md

 `Pause([song])`: Pauses playback (only if song is undefined, or the ID provided is the currently playing song)

 `Next([song, reason])`: Skips the currently playing song in the queue.
 If paused, begins playback.
-If at the end of the queue, and reason is not because _"EndOfSong"_, moves the queue head to the beginning and starts playing (loops the queue).\
-Reason is optional and can either be _"UserRequest"_ or _"EndOfSong"_ (_EndOfSong_ is to tell the function that the previous song finished and that is why we're moving on. `Next()` is called when a song finishes.)
+`VoteNext(userId: string)`: Marks the user id as voting to skip this

 `Add(song[, options])`: Adds a song to the queue. _If this is the first song added, begins playback_\
 `options`: